whatwillnjdo/katas/vehicle/README.md

   1. Create a class Lexus.
   2. Add all the features appropriately that a Lexus can inherit.
   3. Create 1 methods in Lexus accelerate(int rate)
+  4. Try a new functionality "Lombok" if it is new please ask help.
+     See how it can reduce the number of getters / setters and constructors.
+Make sure all your test cases are not broken.

             class Lexus {
             // Method used to invoke previous methods in other classes stop(), changeGear() etc